 Mutuality of obligation FAQs

-What is mutuality in a contract?
+What is the mutuality of obligations in IR35?

 Mutuality of obligations between an employer and the person presenting for work represents one of a number of tests used to determine whether a worker is either an employee or self-employed, and falls inside or outside the scope of IR35.